Hans Posse: Collecting for Linz

 Immediately following the Nazi Anschluss with Austria " thousands of paintings were quickly seized following a general ban on Jewish art dealers and gallery owners.
 With many fleeing abroad, their holdings were ruthlessly liquidated and "Aryanized."
 On July 10, 1939, Posse visited the Austrian central depot of artworks confiscated from Jewish art collections, noting in his travel diary "Over 8000 pieces".

 In the late summer and autumn of 1939, Posse traveled a number of times to Vienna to the Central Depot for confiscated art in the Neue Burg to pick out art pieces for the Linz museum, and in October he gave to Martin Bormann, for Hitler's approval, the list of artworks confiscated from the Vienna Rothschilds which Posse had selected for the museum.
 These included works by Hans Holbein the Elder, van Dyck, Rembrandt, Frans Hals, Tintoretto, Gerard ter Borch and Francesco Guardi, among others.
 These 182 pieces were included in Posse's July 1940 list of 324 paintings he had chosen for the museum's collection.

-Other works which Hans Posse purchased in Vienna for the Linz collection included Vermeer's The Artist in his Studio, Titian's The Toilet of Venus, Antonio Canova's Polyhymnia, and several works by Rembrandt.
-Among the many painting Haberstock sold to the collection were two Rembrandts, one of which, Portrait of Hendrickje Stoffels is now thought to be from the Rembrandt workshop and not a work of the master.
-Oddly, Hitler purchased these for an inflated price, despite the fact that seller was a partly Jewish woman and the paintings could have been confiscated.
+Other works which Hans Posse purchased in Vienna for the Linz collection included Rembrandt's The Artist in his Studio, Titian's The Toilet of Venus, Antonio Canova's Polyhymnia, and several works by Rembrandt.
+Among the many paintings Haberstock sold to the collection were two Rembrandts, one of which, Portrait of Hendrickje Stoffels is now thought to be from the Rembrandt workshop and not a work of the master.
+Oddly, Hitler purchased these for an inflated price, despite the fact that the seller was a partly Jewish woman and the paintings could have been confiscated.
 Posse also purchased over 200 pieces which Jewish owners fleeing Nazi Germany had managed to get into Switzerland.
-On the other hand, Posse also acquired confiscated or looted art in Czechoslovakia Poland and the Netherlands.
+On the other hand, Posse also acquired confiscated or looted art in Czechoslovakia, Poland and the Netherlands.
 Posse commission Erhard Göpel to explore the Dutch art market.

 Posse also went to Poland to examine confiscated artworks there, selecting works by Leonardo, Raphael, and Rembrandt for the museum in Linz, although these pieces never actually left the control of the General Government, the rump of Poland left after Nazi Germany and the Soviet Union took the territory they wanted.